-An essential step in protecting your terminals is to record the number, type, and location of each of your terminals.
+An essential step in protecting your POS terminals and ATMs is recording the number, type, and location of each of your devices.
 Such details will allow you to easily determine whether you have been targeted.
 See Appendix B for an example checklist on how to track and mange this data.
 For each terminal:

-- Record its make, model, and serial number. - Record its location in the store (unless the terminals are removed and secured when the store is closed). - Record the condition and location of any labels. - Record the exact details of any security labels. - For PIN pads and POS PED devices connected to an electronic cash register, or separate host system, record how the terminal is connected. - Record how many connections (leads, plugs, aerials, etc.) are normally associated with each terminal.
-Record the style, type, and color of each connector, or take a photograph to show the number and the type of connectors used. - Mark each terminal with an ultra-violet (UV) security pen to provide a unique identifier for that terminal,
+- Take multiple photographs of each terminal front and back, including any labels, serial numbers, and hardware identifiers when reviewing the device. - Make the photographs available for a comparison review in the future.
+Comparing new photographs with old photographs makes it easier to spot differences. - Record its location in the store (unless the terminals are removed and secured when the store is closed). - Record the condition and location of any labels. - Record the exact details of any security labels. - For POI payment card devices connected to an electronic cash register or separate host system, record how the terminal is connected. - Record how many connections (leads, plugs, aerials, etc.) are normally associated with each terminal.
+Record the style, type, and color of each connector, or take a photograph to show the number and the type of connectors used. - Mark each terminal with an ultra-violet (UV) security pen to provide a unique identifier for that terminal.